pokemon-speedrunning/gambatte-speedrun/INSTALL.md

 ---
 ## Windows

-***\*NOTE:*** The instructions below assume you're installing 64-bit MSYS2 and using the 32-bit MinGW toolchain (they do work with other configurations, but the commands won't be exactly the same).
+***\*NOTE:*** The instructions below assume you're installing 64-bit MSYS2 and using the 32-bit MinGW toolchain (they work with other configurations, but the commands won't be exactly the same).
 * Choice of 32-bit vs 64-bit for MSYS2 doesn't really matter; either is fine
 * There's currently no benefit to building a 64-bit version of Gambatte-Speedrun on Windows, so 32-bit is used for the release binaries